If you're thinking about borrowing from your 401(k), consider the pros and cons first.

-That answer depends on your employer's plan.
-Employers are not required to allow loans against retirement savings.
-Some plans don't while some allow multiple loans.
+The answer depends on your employer's plan.
+Employers are not required to allow loans against retirement savings plans.
+Some plans don't, while others allow multiple loans.
 Most, though, have a minimum amount you are allowed to draw from your 401(k).
-Check with your plan administrator or read your summary plan description to know if a minimum applies, and, if so, what that amount is.
+Check with your plan administrator, or read your summary plan description to find out if a minimum applies and, if so, what that amount is.

-Minimum loan amounts vary, but the maximum is $50,000, or 50 percent of your vested balance, whichever is less.
-Vesting rules vary also, so check with your plan's administrator.
+Minimum loan amounts vary, but the maximum is $50,000 or 50% of your vested balance – whichever is less.
+Vesting rules also vary, so check with your plan's administrator.

 What is the cost?